elianakrakov/elianakrakov/_posts/2021-02-16-attenuationcorrection.md

 ## Caffeine
 <img src="/files/caffeinetrans.png">

+There are clear bragg peaks at 8.32 and 18.59 nm−1 These peaks correspond to the the 7.53–7.40 Å and 3.37–3.30 atomic spacings of caffeine.

 ## BSA
 <img src="/files/bsacorrecteduncorrected.png">

+There are clear bragg peaks at 6.4 and 14 nm−1 These first peak corresponds to the $\beta-$sheet difference and the second corresponds to the $\beta$-strand distance.

 ## Tau 383
-we did not get transmission measurments for tau :(
+we did not get transmission measurments for tau :( There was just too little sample.

 ## alpha synuclein
 <img src="/files/alphatransmission.png">